microelly2/freecad-pluginloader/README.md

 A dockwindow will arise.

-The first item starts the installer dialog
+The bottom item starts the installer dialog

 Select the plugins you want to install